ZOC Online Help Topic:

 Secure Shell (SSH) → Create SSH Public/Private Key Files

-You need to specify the length of the key in bits (usually 2048) and the key type (the latter depends on your host and the SSH version which the host offers).
+You need to specify the type of public/private key to create and the length of the key in bits (usually 2048 or more) and the key type (the latter depends on your host and the SSH version which the host offers).

 With ZOC this can be done on a Unix/Linux host using the following way: